mudcube/goobits-blog/static/journal/2011/01/html5-typographic-metrics/index.md

 **Native support between browsers**

 On a side-note, it looks like at this time no browser supports the HTML5 standards “ideographic” or “hanging”.
 Opera/Safari/Chrome default to “top” and “bottom” respectively, whereas Firefox defaults to “alphabetic” in when these options are chosen.
-It looks impossible to fix “ideographic” and “hanging” without these values being provided via an external means (i.e. Python)—please prove me wrong ?
+It looks impossible to fix “ideographic” and “hanging” without these values being provided via an external means (i.e. Python)—please prove me wrong.

 ## **ctx.textAlign**